chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

     while not required, will enable faster atomic operations.

   * The LLVM backend is now the default and it is easiest to use it with a system-wide installation of LLVM.
-Only LLVM 11/12/13 are currently supported.
-If a system-wide installation of LLVM 11/12/13 is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).
+LLVM 11,12,13 and 14 are currently supported.
+If a system-wide installation of LLVM 11/12/13/14 is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).
 Please note that building the bundled LLVM requires cmake version 3.13.4 or later.